jsmatias/clock-in-out/README.md

 Track your daily working time.

+The main branch stores the data in a csv file.

-Project built in Python and data stored in a MySQL server.
+The backend branch includes a MySQL server connection and setup to store the data in a MySQL server.